 Missed traps

 Since SNMP uses UDP for transmission, traps can be lost in transmission.
-Consider using SNMP inform messages or app-level acknowledgments to ensure the trap receiver sees all traps.
+Consider using SNMP INFORM messages or app-level acknowledgments to confirm the trap receiver sees all traps.
 These will help agents determine if a trap message was successfully sent.
-Also, try to avoid sending traps across network address translations (NATs) and network boundaries to reduce the chance of packet loss.

 Misconfigured devices

-Some traps have thresholds that trigger an alert.
-If a device isn’t configured properly, it won’t send an alert to you.
+Some devices can be configured to send traps when thresholds are exceeded.
+If a device isn’t configured properly, it won’t send you an alert.
 When setting up traps, audit devices to ensure proper configuration and test devices where possible to see if traps trigger.

 False positives